RedisGraph/RedisGraph/docs/docs/_index.md

 ### Give it a try

-After you load RedisGraph, you can interact with it using redis-cli.
+After you load RedisGraph, you can interact with it using `redis-cli`.

 Here we'll quickly create a small graph representing a subset of motorcycle riders and teams taking part in the MotoGP championship.
 Once created, we'll start querying our data.

 ### With `redis-cli`